emdobrin/reactor-user-docs/extension-reference/mobile/build-your-own-extension/events/identity/events-dispatched-by-the-identity-service.md

 - retrieving the custom visitor identifiers
 - syncronizing a visitor identifier or a list of identifiers with the Adobe Experience Cloud ID Service is complete
 - the result for the append to URL request is ready
-- privacy status changes to OPT_OUT and all the identifiers are cleared

 ### Event Details